Skip to main content

 Keychain Expressions

 Keychain Expressions are configured by simply utilizing any operators or functions within the "@" characters.
-Assuming a key named "myKey" with a value of 100, we can multiple its value by 10 with the following expression:
+Assuming we have a key named "myKey" with a value of 10, we can multiple its value by 10 with the following expression:

 //Expression